What are the Benefits of Paddle Boarding?

-8. A New Platform to Fish
+8. Is a Great Platform to Fish from

 For all the anglers out there, paddle boarding gives you a new platform (literally) to get on top of some fish.
 The mobility of paddle boards can help you get into fishing spots that can ground a boat or put a hole through a canoe.
 Not only that but it is very stealthy too, since it lacks a noisy motor nor does it have a clunky hollow hull.
 Fishermen also find the standing aspect of paddle boards (an act that is difficult to replicate on unstable canoes or kayaks), a much welcomed benefit as it allows them to better locate fish from the surface.

 Fishing on SUPs has become so popular that many manufacturers have released models of paddle boards with the angler in mind.
 These SUPs usually sacrifice speed for stability and are wider to accommodate the moments where a fisherman has to fight with their catch.
 Additional features may include built-in tackle boxes, bungee rigging for supplies or a cooler, and rod holders for trawling.
 So next time you grab your rod and reel, think about grabbing a board and paddle as well.

 9. Paddle Boarding is not Expensive to Get Started